 - 1. 20/50 Test: No less than 20% of the housing units must be set aside for tenants whose incomes are 50% or less of the area median income; or - 2.
 40/60 Test: No less than 40% of the housing units must be set aside for tenants whose incomes are 60% or less of the area median income. - 3.
-Income Averaging: 3.
-Income Averaging: At least 40 percent of the units have to be both rentrestricted and occupied by individuals whose incomes do not exceed the designated income limitation.
+Income Averaging: At least 40 percent of the units must be both rent-restricted and occupied by individuals whose incomes do not exceed the designated income limitation.